-The Company will require additional financing in order to complete full exploration of its mineral properties.
+The Company will require additional financing in order to complete exploration and development of its mineral properties.
 The Company anticipates that it may sell additional equity securities including, but not limited to, its common stock, share purchase warrants or some form of convertible security.
 The effect of additional issuances of equity securities will result in dilution to existing shareholders.